Learn how you can stall the development of full-blown Multiple Myeloma with evidence-based nutritional and supplementation therapies.

 If you have been diagnosed with pre-MM, talk to your oncologist about whole body MRI (WBMRI).

-If you are interested in learning more about evidence-based therapies shown to reduce the risk of MM, scroll down the page, post a question or comment and I will reply to you ASAP.
+If you are interested in learning more about evidence-based therapies as well as the best imaging methods shown to reduce the risk of MM, scroll down the page, post a question or comment and I will reply to you ASAP.

 “This study compared the diagnostic performance and impact on management of 18F-fluorodeoxyglucose positron emission tomography/computed tomography (18F-FDG PET/CT) and whole-body magnetic resonance imaging (WBMRI) in treatment-naive myeloma…